tariqanthonysmith/tariqanthonysmith/README.md

 - 😃 Fun Facts: I'm a multi-instrumentalist 🎹 and can solve a rubics cube in under 25secs ⚡
 - 💡 I have a strong passion for learning and developing new skills

-After completing University, I decided to that I wanted to enter the Software industry.
+After completing University, I decided that I wanted to enter the Software industry.
 In my spare time, I self studied to gain the technical skills needed to apply for roles.
 I am now working at Xander Talent as a Software Engineer Consultant gaining more knowledge and experiance in Software.

 I now have a strong understanding and experience in a variety of programming languages, including Python, JavaScript, HTML, CSS, Java and C#.
 I have also worked with web development frameworks such as Django and React.